 How do you know if the reverse diet is effective?

-The most important thing is to keep an eye on your average weekly scale weight during the process, along with performance and body composition.
-There are many simple weight-tracking apps available to download that will allow you to observe the trends over time, or you can work with a WAG Online Nutrition Coach and use our coaching app, Seismic, do the work for you.
+The most important thing is to keep an eye on your average weekly scale weight, performance, and body composition during the process.
+Many simple weight-tracking apps are available to download that will allow you to observe the trends over time, or you can work with a WAG Online Nutrition Coach and have our coaching app, Seismic, do the work for you.

 If your average weight increases more than an average of one pound per week, you may have increased calories too quickly and need to bring them back down.
-Alternatively, if your weight isn’t changing at all (or it’s decreasing), it’s probably safe to add more calories.
+Alternatively, if your weight isn’t changing (or decreasing), it’s probably safe to add more calories.

 Take measurements of your waist, hips, and chest, which can help you see changes in body composition.
 Progress photos taken every 1-2 weeks can also illustrate changes in body composition.

-You may also notice an improvement in your workout performance thanks to the additional calories.
-If you’re feeling stronger, faster or achieving personal bests in your workouts, those are great indicators that the reverse diet is boosting your energy levels and recovery.
+Thanks to the additional calories, you may also notice an improvement in your workout performance.
+If you’re feeling stronger, faster, or achieving personal bests in your workouts, those are great indicators that the reverse diet is boosting your energy levels and recovery.

-Are you curious about reverse dieting but would like some guidance with it?
+Consider consulting with a qualified nutrition professional for personalized guidance and a plan tailored to your unique needs.
 Our experienced coaches are ready to work with you to engineer a program that fits your lifestyle and produces lasting results.
-Join WAG and get your own personal Nutrition Coach!
+Join WAG and get your own personal Nutrition Coach

 References: